keepaliveit-staging/staging.keepaliveit.co.uk/_pages/about.markdown

 7. This marks the end of our time working together.
 We’ll send you over the finished works, and hopefully we can work together at some point in the future.

 You can find more specific details of how the flow works for each service we offer in the Client Forms section of the Keep Alive I.T website.

+## Training
+We complete all training on our own back, leaving you with no worries or chasing up staff.
+Just like a traditional employee has a probationary period, we offer this same guarantee.

+## Our Guarantee
+We'll give you a time estimate for the work that needs completing.
+If the task to be completed requires more time, we'll notify you ahead of time about this.